allyssonf/call4code/README.md

 You need to create such services on your [IBM Cloud](cloud.ibm.com) account.

+`skill` folder has a sample of a Pizza bot with the following features:

+* Slot
+* Slot Handlers
+* Webhook call

+You can import this skill into your Watson Assistant service instance and create an Assistant based on this skill.

 For Watson Assistant you'll need to create a Skill to connect to the application.

 Access _**watsonassistant**_ folder.